Mexico Visa Photo Maker

 Can I wear earrings for my Mexican visa photo?

 No. Official Mexican consulate guidelines strictly state that you must not wear glasses, earrings, necklaces, or any facial piercings.
 Your face and ears must be completely visible and free of accessories.
+Visible jewellery is the most common cause of biometric rejection by Mexican authorities.

 Does INM require a digital or printed photo?